SpottedButterfly/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. thirdline - displays the third line of the file iacta
 7. file - creates a file containing text
 8. cwdstate - writes into file the result of the command ls -la
+9. duplicatelastline - a script that duplicates the last line of a file